Series: Mirrorworld #2

 Author: Cornelia Funke

-Warning: This book is second in a series, so this review will probably contain some spoilers of the previous book.
-If you haven’t read Reckless, I recommend not reading this review.
+Warning: This book is second in a series, so this review will probably contain some spoilers of the previous book, Reckless.

 I loved the first Mirrorworld book, Reckless, so as soon as I could, I picked up Fearless.
 I was thrilled to go back to Reckless‘s amazing world, plus I wanted to see how Jacob got out of this predicament.